Cold Laser Therapy for dogs and cats is a pain-free non-invasive therapeutic treatment that alleviates pain and reduces inflammation.

 This therapy is especially beneficial for senior dogs and cats who may be slowing down and experiencing decreased mobility and those recovering from injuries or surgery.

-Cold Lasers are therapeutic lasers that produce a small amount of heat and are extremely safe for use.
-They stimulate cells to increase cellular growth and regenerative activity.
+Cold Lasers are extremely safe therapeutic lasers that produce a focused light and small amount of heat that stimulates cells to increase cellular growth and regenerative activity.
 Additionally, they deactivate the nine enzymes that cause inflammation by up to 70%.

 - Joint injuries